Due before the start of lecture on March 31, 2026.

 Begin by downloading the following zip file: ps3_partII.zip

-within it the files you will need for Part II.
+you need for Part II

 folder in VS Code using the File->Open Folder or File->Open menu